Code-Institute-Submissions/portfolio-18/README.md

 # Features:

 ### Existing Features

+#### Nav Bar
+Contains logotype and menu section.
+Logotype redirect to main/home page.
+In the menu section you can find buttons - home, portfolio, contact.
+Navbar stay the same always for not logged in user.
+Home button -redirect to home page.
+Portfolio leads to project views and contact redirect to contact form.

+-After **when user is logged in** in Navbar will appear **Log out** section, to log out from existing session,

 #### Main Page

-The main page allows all users of the site to view the qc data for all sequencing runs.
-The page is divided into two sections.
-The first section has four modal links that display qc data as line charts.
-The second section contains two modal links that display qc data as pie charts.
-From the main page the user is able to access the login or signup page.
+The main page allows all users of the site to view just a couple words where user arrived and what this webiste is for The page is divided into 3 sections.
+The first section has explanation what this website is for.
+The second section contains photo of the owner.
+3rd section explain who owner of the website is.

 #### Login Page

 The login page allows a registered user to log into their user account using their unique username.
 If successful the user is directed to the main user page.
+NOTE! that there Register Page Do

 #### User/Admin Page

-The user page (accessed by logging in with username) allows the user to view all of the qc data for their own sequencing runs.
-The page has the main layout features as the main page.
-From the user page the user is able to access the add-run page and the manage-runs page.
+To get to the Admin page, user needs to type in after website address **/admin**.
+Feature this is not redirected by any button on site by security purpose.
+As no one part of admin of this website should have access to this feature.
+And users visiting website shouldn't try to get to website backend.
+After typing "/admin" page will redirect to log in view.
+To log with credential only known to admin.
+For credentials used to log in to admin page go to **instructions**.

+In the Admin page by purpose I haven't use option to manage admin/user as admin/owner of the website should be just only one.

 #### Add Run Page
 The add-run page allows the user to add new qc run data to the database.